A DIY Wall-Mounted Folding Workbench For A Great DIYer

 How To Build A Wall-Mounted Folding Workbench

-This is a perfect project for DIYers who don’t have the luxury of a spacious workshop. having used his kitchen table for various projects, this DIYer decided he needed a dedicated work area.
+This is a perfect project for DIYers who don’t have the luxury of a spacious workshop.
+Having used his kitchen table for various projects, this DIYer needed a dedicated work area.

 He decided to use the wall space in his garage as a workbench.
 The problem is that the garage doesn’t have extra space when the vehicles are inside.